JJ/hoborg/text/text.md

 But the action didn't take long to start.
-The clowns, to the blaring music of the marching band and much dancing from locals and circus people alike, unloaded the mech which Ted had comandeered.
+The clowns, to the blaring music of the marching band and much dancing from locals and circus people alike, unloaded the mech which Ted had commandeered.
 Then the clowns went around the mech singing "Police home is coming down, coming down" while the coppers where kept at bay by distractions and the occasional shot to make them hunker down.
 Which they did, mostly, until a slightly bent forward